juk0de/mtf2json/README.md

     "imp_com"
 ],
 ```
-No more dealing with multiple identical keys.
-Just a simple JSON list.
+No more dealing with multiple identical keys - just a simple JSON list.

 ### Heat Sinks
 MTF: